microshift-io/microshift-documentation/content/docs/_index.md

 Watch this [end-to-end MicroShift provisioning demo video](https://youtu.be/QOiB8NExtA4) to get a first impression of MicroShift deployed onto a [RHEL for edge computing](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/edge-computing) device and managed through [Open Cluster Management](https://github.com/open-cluster-management).

 {{< warning >}}
 MicroShift is still early days and moving fast.
 Features are missing.
 Things break.
-But you can still help shape it, too.{{\*\*
+But you can still help shape it, too.
 {{< /warning >}}

 <sup>1) more precisely [OKD](https://www.okd.io/), the Kubernetes distribution by the OpenShift community</sup>